Editorial and Peer Review Process:

 Types of Articles and Word Limits:

-Original articles include randomized controlled trials, intervention studied, studies of screening and diagnostic test, outcome studies, cost-effectiveness analyses, case-control series, and surveys with high response rate.
-These article must be written within 3000 words excluding references and abstract.
+Original articles: Original articles include randomized controlled trials, intervention studies, studies of screening and diagnostic tests, outcome studies, cost-effectiveness analyses, casecontrol series, and surveys with high response rates.
+These articles must be written within 3000 words excluding references and abstract.
 A structured abstract of up to 250 words should be included with the following subheadings: Background, Methods, Results, and Conclusion.
 The content of the original article should be structured as Title, Authors, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusion, Conflict of Interest, Acknowledgements, and References.

-Review articles include systemic critical assessments of literature and data sources.
-These kind of articles must be written within 4000 words excluding references and abstract.
+Review articles: Review articles include systemic critical assessments of literature and data sources.
+These kinds of articles must be written within 4000 words excluding references and abstract.
 An unstructured abstract of up to 250 words should be included.

-Case reports should be short, decisive observation.
-These should be kept within 2000 words with not more than 15 references and up to 4 tables or figure.
+Case reports or case studies: These should be short, decisive ob servations.
+These should be kept within 2000 words with not more than 15 references and up to 4 tables or figures.
 An unstructured abstract of up to 200 words should also be included.
-The content should have the following headings: Abstract, Keywords, Introduction, Case presentation, Discussion, and References.
+The content should have the following headings: Abstract, Keywords, Introduction, Case Presentation, Discussion, and References.

-These follow a similar format as an Original Articles; however, the Results and Discussion sections in the main body of the text should be combined.
+Short communications/brief reports: These follow a similar format as the Original Articles; however, the Results and Discussion sections in the main body of the text should be combined.
 The word count for Brief Reports should be kept within 1500 words in the main body of the text, with up to 15 references and not more than 2 tables or figures.

-Manuscripts must be prepared in accordance with uniform requirements for manuscripts submitted to biomedical journal as recommended by the International Committee of Medical Journal Editors ( http://www.icmje.org/icmje-recommendations.pdf) guidelines.
-The adherence to writing guideline of the journal is important to uplift the quality of the publication.
+Preparation of Manuscript: Manuscripts must be prepared in accordance with uniform requirements for manuscripts submitted to biomedical journals as recommended by the International Committee of Medical Journal Editors ( http://www.icmje.org/icmje-recommendations.pdf) guidelines.
+The adherence to writing guidelines of the journal is important to uplift the quality of the publication.
 The general rule of writing an effective scientific article is to write as if the reader already knows the field in general but doesn’t know what you did.
 Besides content, accuracy, relevance, and science, also pay attention to the writing style and formatting.

-All files should be in Microsoft Word file format (.doc, .docx).
-Content should be written in uniformly American English.
-Abbreviations spelt out in full for the first time.
+General requirements: All files should be in Microsoft Word file format (.doc, .docx).
+Abbreviations should be spelled out in full for the first time.
 Page size should be in Letter Portrait, A4 (8.5” × 11”) and spacing between lines should be 1.5.
 The margin should be normal (2.54 cm on all sides).
-Font style should be Times New Roman, and keep the font size 12 for all contents in the document except for the title (Title should be 14 Times New Roman, Bold, Capital case, Centre aligned).
+Font style should be Times New Roman and keep the font size 12 for all contents in the document except for the title (Title should be 14 Times New Roman, Bold, Capital case, Centre aligned).
 The corresponding author should include an asterisk.

 - The title should be brief, informative, of not more than 15 words.